'A new pandemic': Experts urge province to vaccinate essential workers as hospitals reach capacity | CBC News

 Phase 2 of the vaccine rollout, which includes prioritizing essential workers, is set to begin in the coming weeks.
 As with the entirety of the vaccination campaign, however, it's all contingent on adequate supply.

+According to a statement from Ontario's health ministry, every single vaccine dose received has been allocated to a waiting Ontarian who has booked an appointment.

-This comes as Arya, along with other health care professionals, said on Sunday that over 985,000 doses of COVID-19 vaccines are currently sitting in Ontario freezers.
+That statement came as Arya, along with other health-care professionals, said on Sunday that over 985,000 doses of COVID-19 vaccines are currently sitting in Ontario freezers.

+"To be clear, vaccines are not sitting in freezers," Alexandra Hilkene, a spokesperson for the minister of health, said in a statement to CBC News on Sunday.

+"Ontario received 225,600 doses of Moderna yesterday and today.
+Additionally, the province received 583,400 doses of the AstraZeneca vaccine on April 1.
+Pharmacy chains are delivering allocations to individual locations as quickly as possible and many locations have already started to administer doses."

 Shutdown overlooks biggest source of cases, expert says